JustWhit3/ptc-print/README.md

 #define PTC_ENABLE_PERFORMANCE_IMPROVEMENTS
 ```

 at the beginning of your program.
-In this way, as you can see from [benchmarking studies](#benchmarking), execution time will be strongly increased in case you are printing with the default `std::cout` stream.
+In this way, as you can see from [benchmarking studies](#benchmarking), runtime will be strongly increased in case you are printing with the default `std::cout` stream.
 Read [here](https://stackoverflow.com/questions/31162367/significance-of-ios-basesync-with-stdiofalse-cin-tienull) for more information about the benefit of this choice.

 > :warning: the usage of `PTC_ENABLE_PERFORMANCE_IMPROVEMENTS` macro will propagate not only to `ptc::print`, but also to `std::cout` in general, since it is directly used inside `ptc::print`.